rbrich/xcikit/docs/coordinates.md

 XCI Coordinates
 ---------------

-For the purpose of rendering UI and text, we'll stay with the Vulkan coordinates, with one modification:
+There are three kinds of coordinates understood by xcikit:

+- *Framebuffer pixels* - these are based on size of frame buffer (the actual pixels being drawn on the screen)
+- *Screen pixels* - these are based on size of window as reported by OS (the pixels with "normal" size)
+- *Viewport units* - partially normalized units that scale with the viewport size (the size stays cca the same regardless of actual window size in pixels)

+The framebuffer pixels are used for low-level drawing.
+The projection matrix maps them directly to actual pixels.
+These are also reported back in e.g. mouse callback.

+Screen pixels should be preferred as an input, when the size of text/UI is not meant to scale with window size.
+The screen pixels might be the same as framebuffer pixels, or they might be bigger (this technique is used for high-DPI screens).

+Viewport units should be used for scaling text/UI with window size, if you want the same amount of content in small or big window (or device screen).

+See `demo_coords` in examples for live demonstration of all kinds of the coordinates.

+### Viewport units

+These units are based on uniform projection matrix - the default Vulkan coordinates.
+The only modification is aspect ratio correction:

-- One of the X/Y axis is expanded, so the visible coordinates go beyond -1/1.
+- One of the X/Y axes is expanded, so the visible coordinates go beyond -1/1.
-  This is the aspect ratio correction.

-We no longer need to flip Y coordinate as we did in OpenGL.
+Note: We no longer need to flip Y coordinate as we did in OpenGL.
 Vulkan Y coordinate is well suited for drawing text or widgets, because we usually write from top to bottom.

 The diagram shows that the square of (-1,-1) ..
 (1,1) is always completely covered by the view.
 Depending on actual ratio of width and height, it is expanded either horizontally or vertically.